List of content you will read in this article:

 The Department of Commerce's hands-off philosophy helped limit this criticism, but this was undermined in 2005 when the Bush administration intervened to help kill the .xxx top-level domain proposal and, much more severely, following the 2013 disclosures of mass surveillance by the U.S. government.

 A new U.S. non-profit controversy increased surprisingly exactly when the IANA functions were handed over to ICANN.
-ICANN's decision-making received criticism by some secretive observers.
+ICANN's decision-making received criticism from some secretive observers.
 When the directors' post led to speculation that the large community of internet users was abolished because it was now losing the aspect of being a neutral governing body.
 On 1 October 2015, following a community-led process spanning months, the IANA functions' stewardship was transitioned to the global Internet community.

 Other controversial topics included the creation and control of generic top-level domains (.com, .org, and possibly new ones, such as .biz or .xxx).
 And the control of country-code domains, recent proposals to put a significant increase in ICANN's budget and take responsibility, and provide a domain tax to pay for the rise.